Family & domestic violence leave

 Who is entitled to unpaid family and domestic violence leave?

-All employees (including casual employees) covered by an award with the new clause are entitled to 5 days unpaid family and domestic violence leave.
+All employees (including part-time and casual employees) are entitled to 5 days unpaid family and domestic violence leave each year.

 Find out about Taking family and domestic violence leave and Notice and evidence requirements.